Tuning the two-step melting of magnetic orders in a dipolar kagome spin ice by quantum fluctuations: Results

-We attribute the onset of $\langle |\psi|^2\rangle$ and the crossing of its Binder ratio at $T_{c1}$ to the coupling of $m^2$ and $|\psi|^2$, which is always allowed by symmetry though not included explicitly in the Landau free energy Eq.~\eqref{eq:landau}.
-The converging of the Binder ratio, along with the specific heat bump at the lower temperature scale, reflect a \emph{pseudo}-KT transition from the magnetic charge ordered phase to $\sqrt{3}\times\sqrt{3}$ phase at $T_{c2}<T_{c1}$.
-The physics behind the pseudo-KT transition is already understood in the context of classical limit; here, we briefly reproduce the argument for the sake of completeness~\cite{Moeller2009,Chern2011}.
+We interpret these results as follows.
+The onset of $\langle|\psi|^2\rangle$ near $T_{c1}$ reflects the \emph{pseudo}-critical fluctuations of $\psi$ induced by the magnetic charge order.
+Moreover, the converging of the Binder ratio, along with the specific heat bump at the lower temperature scale, reflect a \emph{pseudo}-KT transition from the magnetic charge ordered phase to $\sqrt{3}\times\sqrt{3}$ phase at $T_{c2}<T_{c1}$.
+The physics behind pseudo-critical fluctuations of $\psi$ and the pseudo-KT transition is already understood in the context of classical limit; here, we briefly reproduce the argument for the sake of completeness~\cite{Moeller2009,Chern2011}.

-Consider a perfect magnetic charge order in which the up (down) triangles carry $+1$ ($-1$) magnetic charge (Fig.~\ref{fig:cartoon}b).
+Consider a perfect magnetic charge order in which the up (down) triangles carry $+1$ ($-1$) magnetic charge (Fig.~\ref{fig:cartoon} b\&{}c).
 This effectively establishes an ice rule on the spin configurations similar to the classical spin ice~\cite{Gingras2011} --- an up triangle must have 2 spins pointing inward, and 1 spin outward; likewise, a down triangle must have 1 spin pointing outward, and 2 spins inward.
 The system fluctuates in this restricted manifold of spin configurations, giving rise to an algebraic spin correlation~\cite{Moeller2009,Chern2011}.
 Furthermore, the transition from the magnetic charge ordered phase to the $\sqrt{3}\times\sqrt{3}$ phase is of the KT universality if the ice rules are strictly enforced~\cite{Alet2005,Alet2006,Moeller2009,Chern2011}.

 In reality, defect triangles that violate the ice rules always appear with finite density.
 Therefore, the aforementioned algebraic spin correlation is cut off by a crossover length scale set by the average distance between defect triangles.
 The spins are short range correlated above the crossover length scale.
-In addition, the $\sqrt{3}\times\sqrt{3}$ ordering transition crosses over from the KT universality to the three-state Potts universality at the said length scale~\cite{Chern2011}.
+In addition, the $\sqrt{3}\times\sqrt{3}$ ordering transition crosses over from the KT universality to the three-state Potts universality above the said length scale~\cite{Chern2011}.

+Now, given the limited system size $L$, we expect that $L$ is smaller than the crossover length scale.
+The algebraic-like spin correlation produces the pseudo-critical fluctuations in $\psi$, which in turn are responsible for the enhancement of $\langle|\psi|^2\rangle$ below $T_{c1}$ in finite-size systems.
+Phenomenologically, the enhancement in the fluctuations of $\psi$ due to $m$ is captured by the coupling $g' m^2|\psi|^2$ in the Landau free energy Eq.~\eqref{eq:landau} with $g'<0$.
+The crossing of Binder ratio $\langle |\psi|^4\rangle / \langle |\psi|^2\rangle^2$ at $T_{c1}$ is also attributed to this coupling.